SimzMapisa/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -un \*.html ../ -> copy all html files to the parent directory mv [[:upper:]]\* /tmp/u -> moves file with uppercase to the specified folder rm . \*~ -> remove files that end with ~
+cp -un \*.html ../ -> copy all html files to the parent directory mv [[:upper:]]\* /tmp/u -> moves file with uppercase to the specified folder rm . \*~ -> remove files that end with ~ mkdir -p /dirs -> creates nested directories in the current directory